SergeiSemenkov/eMondrian/README.md

 # eMondrian
-eMondrian is a distribution of the Mondrian (R)OLAP engine version.
+eMondrian is a free (R)OLAP server.
+It is a version of the Mondrian.

-The main feature of this version is support of ADOMD.NET and Excel clients.
+eMondrian supports XMLA standard.
+It allows connecting to eMondrian from Excel, Tableau, Power BI and client tools that use ADOMD.NET library.

 Visit [eMondrian project site](https://sergeisemenkov.github.io/eMondrian/) for more information and documentation.